romuluspsf/romuluspsf-site/docs/Events.md

 </script>
 # Events & News at Romulus Public Safety Foundation

+We are proud to host and support events that bring our community and first reponders together.

+Want to get in on the action?
+We are always looking for volunteers. <a href="https://romuluspsf.org/docs/Volunteer/" target="_blank" rel="noopener noreferrer">Sign-up here!</a>
 <hr style="border: none; height: 4px; background-color: #004080; margin: 2rem 0;" />

 ## 📅 Foundation Calendar